 My aim is to come back to India and popularize the practice of narrative medicine here through my own practice and teach narrative competency both independently through my own startup and collaboratively with existing institutions of higher education.

-Coming from an Indian middle-class household makes it impossible for me to self-finance the whole of my study and stay in this program which is approximately costing USD 1,31,000.
-Currently, I am in the process of applying for scholarships and other financial aid for which I am eligible.
-Some of these are partial and others full.
-However, my options are limited as my course is interdisciplinary and I do not have a prior clinical degree which some scholarships for public health and related fields require.
-Some of the scholarships are yet to open but I will need to apply for my visa and put together my funds much earlier than applying and receiving my outcomes for those scholarships.
+Coming from an Indian middle-class household makes it impossible for me to self- finance the whole of my study and stay in this programme which is approximately costing USD 1,31,000.
+In 2021, I applied for some of the scholarships (for the ones I was eligible; my options were limited as my course is interdisciplinary and I do not have a prior clinical degree which some scholarships for public health and related fields require) but none of those came through.
 Therefore, I am reaching out to you with an appeal to monetarily contribute to my study and stay fund if you are able and willing to and additionally believe in my convictions.

 Thank you for your help!